meieda/architecture-center/docs/microservices/domain-analysis.md

 We start with the scenarios that the Shipping bounded context must handle.

 - A business (the sender) can schedule a drone to deliver a package to a customer (the receiver).
-Alternatively, a user can request a drone to pick up goods from a business that is registered with the drone delivery service.
+Or a customer can request a drone to pick up goods from a business that is registered with the drone delivery service.
 - The sender generates a tag (barcode or RFID) to put on the package.
 - A drone will pick up and deliver a package from the source location to the destination location.
 - When a user schedules a delivery, the system provides an ETA based on route information, weather conditions, historical data, and so forth.
 - When the drone is in flight, the sender and the receiver can track the current location and the latest ETA.
 - Until a drone has picked up the package, the user can cancel a delivery.
 - When the delivery is complete, the sender and the receiver are notified.
-- The sender can request delivery confirmation from the user, in the form of a signature or finger print.
+- The sender can request delivery confirmation from the customer, in the form of a signature or finger print.
-- A user can look up the history of a completed delivery.
+- Users can look up the history of a completed delivery.

 From these scenarios, the development team identified the following **entities**.